lexxito/webobjects_docker/README.md

 # WODockerApp
-## _WebObjects deployment in Docker with each component separately containerized_
+## _WebObjects ant deployment in Docker with minimal about of components_

 The project aims to show how WebObjects applications can be run in Docker containers.
-The base and inspiration for this particular case are coming from the work of [alextu](https://github.com/alextu/wodocker).
-This deployment showcases how you can run all WebObjects components on separate containers as well as scale only your application instances.
-This deployment can be run on multiple hosts and still keep the classical WebObjects interface.
+This deployment showcases how you can run your WebObjects application on Docker on multiple hosts with a minimum amount of components and docker native scaling options.

 ## Demo App
 For demonsration porposes was created simple ant based application which includes: